-"Without the up‑front analysis and an understanding of the client's business goals, e‑learning is likely to fail to improve individual performance," says Project Manager and Performance Consultant Laura Vavrek.
+"Without the up‑front analysis and an understanding of the client's business goals, e‑learning is likely to fail to improve individual performance," says Senior Consultant Jim Naughton.
 "Such failure may negatively impact the work, the workplace, and beyond.
 Innovative Learning Group partners with clients to perform such up-front analyses."

 TIPS ON DESIGNING PERFORMANCE‑BASED E‑LEARNING

 - Analyze the organization: its vision, mission, values, goals, and strategies.

 - Analyze the organizational environment: four levels of analysis — worker, work, workplace, and world (the industry, community, culture, etc.).